Speex

 The Speex project is an attempt to create a free software speech codec, unencumbered by patent restrictions.
 Speex is licensed under the BSD License and is used with the Xiph.org Foundation's Ogg container format.

 The Speex coder uses the Ogg bitstream format, and the Speex designers see their project as complementary to the Vorbis general-purpose audio compression project.

-The developers of Speex have since 2012 considered it to be obsoleted by Opus.
+Since 2012, the developers of Speex have considered it to be obsoleted by Opus.

 Description

 Unlike many other speech codecs, Speex is not targeted at cell phones but rather at voice over IP (VoIP) and file-based compression.
 The design goals have been to make a codec that would allow both very good quality speech and low bit rate, which led to the development of a codec with multiple bit rates.
 Very good quality also meant the support of wideband (16 kHz sampling rate) in addition to narrowband (telephone quality, 8 kHz sampling rate).
 Designing for VoIP instead of cell phone use means that Speex must be robust to lost packets, but not to corrupted ones since UDP ensures that packets either arrive unaltered or don't arrive.
 All this led to the choice of Code Excited Linear Prediction (CELP) as the encoding technique to use for Speex.
 One of the main reasons is that CELP has long proved that it could do the job and scale well to both low bit rates (as evidenced by DoD CELP @ 4.8 kbit/s) and high bit rates (as with G.728 @ 16 kbit/s).

 The main characteristics can be summarized as follows: